learning-zone/css-basics/README.md

 </div>
 ```

 The `nth-of-type()` pseudo-class, like nth-child(), is used to match an element based on a number.
-This number, however, represents the element's position within only those of its siblings that are of the same element type.
+This number, however, represents the element\'s position within only those of its siblings that are of the same element type.

 This number can also be expressed as a function, or using the keywords even or odd.